Here Are Five Exercises People in Their 50s Should Do to Improve Balance

 Let's start building strength and balance.
-These movements suggested by certified trainers play a huge role in health and longevity as we age.
+These movements, recommended by certified trainers, play a big role in health and longevity as you age.

 Exercises to improve balance/Getty Images